 But those challenges provided opportunities to grow in grace, kindness, contentment, faith, balance, awareness, understanding.
 I often failed.
 But I am learning to be more gentle with myself and to take smaller steps — it’s okay if the step forward isn’t a big one.
 It’s still a step forward.

 One of my favorite quotes used to be: Live less out of habit and more out of intent.

 But I’ve learned that it’s more important to be intentional about your habits.
-Chose to take small daily steps everyday toward becoming who you want to become.
+Chose to take small daily steps toward becoming the person you want to be.